There are many pros and cons to both of these beautiful stones that make them a great choice for any kitchen, bathroom, or surface.

 Ultimately, this decision is completely up to the customer and, for their own reasons, will make the right choice for their home.

-Why choose Rowe Granite, Quartz and Marble to supply your new countertops?
+Why choose Rowe Granite to supply your new Granite or Quartz worktops?

 Here at Rowe Granite, we have over 50 years of combined experience, due to a father and son partnership.
 They are a family-run company and now have a team of dedicated, helpful staff.
 They will assist you in any way that they can.
 We pride ourselves on excellent customer service.